Snow

 “A makerspace (or “hackerspace”), is a community-operated, often ‘not for profit’ workspace where people with common interests, such as computers, machining, technology, science, digital art, or electronic art, can meet, socialize, and collaborate.”

 I’d found a few in the Seattle area, so thought there might also be one in Orlando, which turned out to be correct.
-After attending one of the Saturday orientations, for a mere $50 per month, I had 24/7 access to MakerFX’s big, air-conditioned facility in a quiet business park just fifteen minutes from where I was staying.
-Besides having a complete woodshop, they had restrooms, a refrigerator, meeting room, etc., which are all incredibly handy for someone soon to be living out of a van.
+After attending one of the Saturday orientations, for a mere $50 per month, I had 24/7 access to MakerFX’s big, air-conditioned facility in a quiet business park just fifteen minutes from my hotel.
+Besides having a complete woodshop, there were restrooms, a refrigerator and a meeting room, which are all incredibly handy for someone soon to be living out of a van.

 CNC Routed Vent Boards

 One of the other members at MakerFX volunteered to help me with my van.
-His name was Steve and he knew how to use many of the machines, computers, etc. on site.
-Within just a few minutes he made a program for the CNC (computer numerical control), router to create some vent holes in the half-inch birch plywood I’d bought.
-Then I put a couple coats of polyurethane on them and added some adhesive Velcro strips on the boards and aluminum beams to hold them in place.
+His name was Steve, and he knew how to use many of the machines on-site.
+In just a few minutes he made a program for the CNC (computer numerical control), router to create vent holes in the birch plywood I’d bought.
+Then I put a couple coats of polyurethane on and added some adhesive Velcro strips to hold the boards and aluminum beams together.

 Steve had the brilliant idea of adding small pine blocks on the edges to lock the platform into the side rails.